iter8-tools/docs/docs/user-guide/tasks/slack.md

 # slack

-Send the experiment report in a message to a Slack channel using a [incoming webhook](https://api.slack.com/messaging/webhooks).
+Send an experiment summary in a message to a Slack channel using a [incoming webhook](https://api.slack.com/messaging/webhooks).

 ## Usage Example